spnq/twitch-sentry/README.md

 * Storing user information in local JSON database.
 * Event Based.
 * Configure custom commands and responses.
-* Configure custom pereodic messages.
+* Configure custom periodic messages.

 # 📖 Wiki
 For detailed information on installation and all the available commands go to [Wiki](https://github.com/spnq/twitch-sentry/wiki)